ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 Section 3.
 Number and Eligibility.
 The number of directors shall not be less than 6 nor more than 10.
 All members of the Board (other than ex officio members) shall be Individual or Institutional members.

 Section 5.
 Terms.
 The directors shall assume their positions at the close of the first official Board meeting following the Annual meeting at which the directors are elected, and shall hold office for two years until their successors are elected following the Annual meeting.
 No person shall be elected a Director for more terms than will constitute six (6) consecutive years of service unless such person is, at the expiration of such six-year period serving as an Officer of the Board, which would automatically extend the term until such Director ceases to be an Officer of the Board.
+Individuals who serve less than six (6) consecutive years on the Board of Directors are eligible to be nominated to serve on the Board again after a two-year break in service.

 Section 6.
 Resignation and Removal.
 Any director may resign at any time by giving written notice to the Chair.
 Such resignation shall take effect at the time specified therein, or if no time is specified, at the time of acceptance thereof as determined by the Chair.

-Any director may be removed by a two-thirds vote of the directors at any regular or special meeting of the Board a which a quorum is present provided that the director under consideration is provided with a written explanation as to why the directorship is being terminated and that an opportunity for a hearing before the Board has been offered.
+Any director may be removed by a two-thirds vote of the directors at any regular or special meeting of the Board in which a quorum is present provided that the director under consideration is provided with a written explanation as to why the directorship is being terminated and that an opportunity for a hearing before the Board has been offered.

 Section 7.
 Vacancies.
 In case of resignation of a member of the Board or, if for any other reason including ineligibility or removal, a member of the Board is unable to complete his or her term, the Chair shall appoint a successor to complete the unexpired term.
 The appointment shall be confirmed by the Board at its next meeting.